GangaSKumar07/data-portfolio-ganga-sreelekha/Real-Estate-Data-Management/Readme.md

 # Real Estate Data Management Portfolio

-This portfolio demonstrates my skills in **Excel** and **Power BI** through a comprehensive real estate data management project.
+This portfolio demonstrates my skills in **Excel** through a comprehensive real estate data management project.
 The project focuses on managing and analyzing data for **landlords, properties, clients, and transactions**, with actionable insights for property management and revenue optimization.

 ## Excel Tasks